MatteoRicchiuto/Obsidian-Shared-Vault/README.md

 # Obsidian-Shared-Vault
-This is my obsidian repository that contains all my Uni and Coding related notes
+**This is how I set up and use Obsidian for University and Programming note taking**

-If you download this repository, you will be able to open it with obsidian.
+- If you download this repository, you will be able to open it with Obsidian.

-The vault already has all the plugins that you need to use it.
+- The vault already has all the plugins that you need to use it.

 ---
 # Table of content